gelatodigital/web3-functions-template/README.md

 3. Store your secrets by using (Variables with the `SECRETS_` prefix in `.env` will be stored):<br/> `yarn set-secrets`

-4. Test your resolver using secrets:<br/>
+4. Test your Web3 Function using secrets:<br/>
 `npx w3f test src/web3Functions/secrets/index.ts --show-logs`

 5. View complete list of your secrets by using:<br/> `yarn list-secrets`